p-ja/acme-fitness-store/lab-guide/Lab-4-Securely-Load-Application-Secrets.md

     > **Note:** The above commands to delete service connectors and activate applications will take upto 5 minutes.
 Wait until the command run is successful.

+    > **Note:** After finishing the exercise, be sure not to close the Git Bash window.
+If you open a new Git Bash window, run `cd source-code/acme-fitness-store` command and ensure your Azure CLI is logged into your Azure subscription by running `az login` command.

   Now, click on **Next** in the lab guide section in the bottom right corner to jump to the next exercise instructions.